 Applicants will have seven (7) calendar days to respond to any request for additional information from an eligibility reviewer.
 These requests will only come via e-mail.

 Incomplete Applications

-Applicants who do not respond to the requests for additional or clarifying information will automatically have their applications determined Ineligible and therefore will not be able to take the exam.
+Applicants who do not respond to the requests for additional or clarifying information will automatically have their applications determined incomplete and therefore will be found ineligible to take the exam.

 Eligibility Reviewers